 As well as being unsafe, loft areas can be dusty, and there’s a risk of irritation from insulation fibres (glass fibre insulation especially — I speak from experience!).
 Wear suitable protective gear such as a mask, goggles, overalls and gloves if you do it yourself.

-Depending on your time, skills and experience, you can do this job yourself.
+It’s possible to do this job yourself, depending on your time, skills and experience.
 Here are three popular options to consider:

-- You could install extra timbers or ‘loft legs’ on the joists before laying the boards.
-This option should allow for any extra insulation if required while leaving a gap for airflow to combat condensation.
+2. Before laying the boards, you could install extra timbers or ‘loft legs’ on the joists.
+This option should allow for extra insulation if required while leaving a gap for airflow to combat condensation.

-If boarding the full loft, it’s important to leave space between the boards and the eaves to ensure the air from the vents can still circulate.
+If boarding the full loft, leaving space between the boards and the eaves is essential for air from the vents to circulate.

-The website ‘Homebuilding and Renovating’ has a useful step-by-step guide to boarding your loft, a list of tools you’ll need, and a section on adding loft legs for a raised loft floor.
+Our step-by-step guide to boarding your loft has a useful list of tools you’ll need and a section on adding loft legs for a raised loft floor.

 For a visual aid, check out the video below from Wickes.
 It details everything you need and includes a step-by-step guide to fitting a raised floor with loft boards and legs.

-To work out a budget, you must first decide how much space you need.
-Are you boarding a small section or the full length of your loft?
+When calculating loft boarding costs, you must first decide how much space you need.
+For example, are you boarding a small section or the full length of your loft?

 From the loft-boarding options above, which is the better solution for you?
 Once you decide which option is best, you can determine whether you must purchase insulation, timber or loft legs in addition to the boards.